FollowTheProcess/parser/README.md

 `parser` is intended to be a simple, expressive and easy to use API for all your text parsing needs.
 It aims to be:

 - **Fast:** Performant text parsing can be tricky, `parser` aims to be as fast as possible without compromising safety or error handling.
-Every parser function has a benchmark
+Every parser function has a benchmark and has been written with performance in mind, none of them allocate on the heap ⚡️
 - **Correct:** You get the correct behaviour at all times, on any valid UTF-8 text.
 Errors are well handled and reported for easy debugging.
 100% test coverage.
-- **Memory Efficient:** Text parsing can result in lots of memory pressure, the combinators in `parser` do not allocate on the heap.
-In general memory and CPU performance is paramount, so long as the other goals are not compromised
 - **Intuitive:** Some parser combinator libraries are tricky to wrap your head around, I want `parser` to be super simple to use so that anyone can pick it up and be productive quickly
 - **Well Documented:** Every combinator in `parser` has a comprehensive doc comment describing it's entire behaviour, as well as an executable example of its use